 with a 152 million

 population, Bangladesh is the world's 8th most populated country.

 Basha’s high quality, unique kantha products are handmade by at-risk women and survivors of human sex trafficking in Bangladesh.
 The women artisans complete a training and rehabilitation program prior to beginning work.
 Basha provides weekly trainings, including literacy and life skills programs.
 The artisans also receive medical support, counseling, and day care assistance for their children.

-Corr Jute empowers destitute, rural women in Bangladesh through handicraft production.
+CORR - The Jute Works empowers destitute, rural women in Bangladesh through handicraft production.
 The women artisans, who are mostly illiterate, make beautiful handicrafts with local materials during free time between household activities.
-Corr Jute not only creates market access, but also provides job training and develops leadership skills.
+CORR - The Jute Works not only creates market access, but also provides job training and develops leadership skills.
 The women are able to supplement their marginal family income, contributing towards better living conditions.